olddimplex/dependency-management/README.md

 ![screenshot](docs/img/screen-event.png)

 For the demo, event data is only kept in-memory.
-If you need persistent data, you can implement the interface otherwise.
+If you need persistent data, you can implement the provided interface otherwise.

 ## Building and running the demo